BinhHong/Neural-network/README.md

 - on a quite small training set, if high bias --> make larger network until high bias is low (at the cost of speed).
 - now it might gets high variance --> get more training example until it is good.

-Regularization can be applied to the cost function with all the parameters used in all layers.
+Regularization can be applied to the cost function with all the parameters used in all layers, adding

+`tensorflow.keras.regularizers.l2(...)`

 # 11. Interative loop of ML development